If you have an NDIS plan, you may have come across the terms SIL and SDA.

 So, what is the difference between SDA and SIL?

-SIL on the other hand, refers to the onsite supports and daily living services that people to live as independently as possible.
+SDA is specially designed housing (or modified existing housing), while SIL refers to the onsite supports and daily living services that empower people to live as independently as possible.

-If you need both specialist housing solutions and daily living support, SDA and SIL will be funded separately in your NDIS plan.
+If you require both specialist housing solutions and daily living support, SDA and SIL will be funded separately in your NDIS plan.
 This provides you with more choice, as you can live in accommodation suited to your needs and can access the SIL supports of your choice.